← Back to Blog

 Cafe owner giving cash discount to customer at counter with Clover POS terminal

-Zero processing fees — also called zero-cost processing — is a pricing model where the business pays no credit card processing fees.
+Zero processing fees — also called zero-cost processing — is a pricing model where the business pays $0 in credit card processing fees.
 Instead, the cost of processing is offset by offering a discount to customers who pay with cash, check, or debit card.

-This is accomplished through a cash discount program, which is legal in all 50 states.
+This is accomplished through a cash discount program, which is legal in all 50 states under the Dodd-Frank Act.
 The program works by listing prices at a "card price" that includes processing costs, then providing a discount to customers who pay with non-card methods.
 The net effect is that the business pays zero processing fees on card transactions.

 How Zero-Fee Processing Works